Drug & Alcohol Rehab Dorset & Near Dorset

 Dialectical Behavioural Therapy (DBT) at rehab in Dorset

 Dialectical Behavioural Therapy is similar to CBT in that it teaches positivity, however, it is geared towards people who struggle to manage their emotions.
-It most often occurs in group sessions.
+It most often occurs in group sessions at rehab.

 Brief Interventions at rehab in Dorset